ChristinaLK/2015-01-05-wise-cuboulder/novice/git/01-backup.md

 *   The `.gitignore` file tells Git what files to ignore.

+### Challenge

 Create a new Git repository on your computer called `bio`.
-Write a three-line biography for yourself in a file called `me.txt`, commit your changes, then modify one line and add a fourth and display the differences between its updated state and its original state.
+*   Write a three-line biography for yourself in a file called `me.txt`,
+*   commit your changes,
+*   then modify one line and add a fourth and display the differences between its updated state and its original state.

+### Good Practices

 The following sequence of commands creates one Git repository inside another: